Smog & Emission Checks in New Mexico

 All vehicles manufactured after the year 1979 are subject to the test.

 Even better, cars fresh off the assembly line (or close to it) are eligible to skip emissions tests for up to two registration periods.
-Thus, if you opt for the two-year registration rotation, you can get a four-year waiver.
+Thus, if you opt for the registration lasting 2 years, you may be eligible for a waiver.
 If you own a vehicle with a diesel engine, it is exempt from testing until you sell it.
+For a full list of exempt vehicles, visit the New Mexico MVD website.

 What is Tested